-- 8.49 The Environment Act 1995 established the current framework for the National Air Quality Strategy and placed statutory duties upon local authorities in respect of Local Air Quality Management.
-Since 1996 Carlisle City Council has been monitoring air pollution levels in Carlisle and comparing the results with the national air quality objectives. - 8.50 For the majority of key pollutants measured across the district the concentrations have been found to be well below the government's health based objectives.
+- 8.52 The Environment Act 1995 established the current framework for the National Air Quality Strategy and placed statutory duties upon local authorities in respect of Local Air Quality Management.
+Since 1996 Carlisle City Council has been monitoring air pollution levels in Carlisle and comparing the results with the national air quality objectives. - 8.53 For the majority of key pollutants measured across the district the concentrations have been found to be well below the government's health based objectives.
 However the nitrogen dioxide (NO2) annual average concentrations have been found to be currently above the health based objective level in 6 areas of the City.

-Six Air Quality Management Areas (AQMAs) have been declared in Carlisle since 2005 as a result of NO2 exceedences.
-The declaration of these AQMA's placed a duty on Carlisle City Council to draw up an Air Quality Action Plan, which details the local measures from which air quality improvements can be realistically achieved.

-- 8.51 The highest concentrations of nitrogen dioxide have been found in areas of congested, slow moving vehicles.
+Six Air Quality Management Areas (AQMAs) have been declared in Carlisla since 2005 as a - Six Air Quality Management Areas (AQMAs) have been declared in Carlisle since 2005 as a result of NO2 exceedences.
+The declaration of these AQMA's placed a duty on Carlisle City Council to draw up an Air Quality Action Plan, which details the local measures from which air quality improvements can be realistically achieved. - 8.54 The highest concentrations of nitrogen dioxide have been found in areas of congested, slow moving vehicles.
 Traffic derived air pollution can be addressed through efforts to reduce dependency on private cars and in turn reduce congestion.
-Reducing HGV movements in built up areas, improving the road network and utilising cleaner engine technology will contribute to delivering air Quality objectives. - 8.52 Developers must have regard for the Air quality implications of new developments.
+Reducing Heavy Good Vehicle (HGV) movements in built up areas, improving the road network and utilising cleaner engine technology will contribute to delivering Air Quality Objectives.

+8.55 Developers must have regard for the Air quality implications of new developments.
 Large new developments often require the preparation of an Air Quality Impact Assessment to accompany the planning application.
+Further information on when an Air Quality Assessment is required is available on the Council's website under Air Quality.
 Developers must consider all aspects of the development including emissions to air and the increased traffic volume that the development may create.
 Planning applications should include mitigation measures to offset the negative impacts and financial contributions may be necessary for further progression such as improvements to the local transport infrastructure.
 Air Quality information is available on the Council's website with a guide for developers.